grpc/grpc.github.io/content/docs/quickstart/node.md

  - Work through a more detailed tutorial in [gRPC Basics: Node][]
  - Explore the gRPC Node core API in its [reference documentation](/grpc/node/)
+ - We do have more than one grpc implementation for nodejs.
+[Learn about the pros and cons of each here](https://github.com/grpc/grpc-node/blob/master/PACKAGE-COMPARISON.md).

 [gRPC Basics: Node]:../tutorials/basic/node.html